noradugann/LearnedHtml5/README.md

-# LearnedHtml5

-# HTML 5 Öğreniyorum
+# Learning HTML 5

-Bu depo HTML 5 derslerinde işlenen konuları içermektedir.
+This repository contains the topics covered in HTML 5 lessons.

-## İçerik
+## Contents

-1. Sıralı ve Sırasız Listeler
-    - Sırasız Liste Örneği
-    - Sıralı Liste Örneği
+1. Ordered and Unordered Lists
+    - Example of Unordered List
+    - Example of Ordered List
-2. Paragraf Etiketleri
+2. Paragraph Tags
-    - Paragraf Oluşturma
+    - Creating Paragraphs
-    - Metin Biçimlendirme
+    - Text Formatting
-3. Başlık Etiketleri
+3. Heading Tags
-    - H1-H6 Başlıkları
+    - H1-H6 Headings

-## Detaylar
+## Details

-### Sıralı ve Sırasız Listeler

-HTML'de sıralı ve sırasız listeler oluşturmanın farklı yollarını öğrendik.
-Bu öğrenme sürecinde sırasız listeler için `<ul>` etiketini, sıralı listeler için ise `<ol>` etiketini kullandık.
+### Ordered and Unordered Lists

+We learned different ways to create ordered and unordered lists in HTML.
+During this learning process, we utilized the `<ul>` tag for unordered lists and the `<ol>` tag for ordered lists.

-### Paragraf Etiketleri
+### Paragraph Tags

-Metinleri paragraf halinde göstermek için `<p>` etiketini kullandık.
-Bu etiket sayesinde metinleri düzenli ve okunabilir şekilde gruplayabiliyoruz.
+To display text in paragraphs, we used the `<p>` tag.
+This tag helps in grouping text in an organized and readable manner.

-### Başlık Etiketleri
+### Heading Tags

-HTML'de başlıklar, metnin hiyerarşik yapısını belirtmek için kullanılır.
-H1'den H6'ya kadar olan başlık etiketleri, metnin önem derecesini belirtmek için kullanılır.

-Bu depo, HTML 5 öğrenme sürecimdeki ilerlememi içermektedir. İlerleyen zamanlarda daha fazla konu ve örnek eklemeyi planlıyorum.
+In HTML, headings are used to specify the hierarchical structure of the text.
+Heading tags from H1 to H6 are used to indicate the importance of the text.

+This repository reflects my progress in learning HTML 5.
+I plan to add more topics and examples in the future.